-My last ‘brand insight’ post was very well received and I really enjoyed writing about products that I enjoy, so I thought I would go back through my makeup collection and pick another brand that I love.
 Benefit was the first ‘high end’ brand that I bought a few years ago, and I can remember being envious of my nans collection of benefit products from a very early age.
 I think the thing that draws people into benefit is their eccentric packaging and branding.
 I think that some customers believe that the products are going to be of worse quality because they are ‘paying for the packaging’, and although this will increase the price slightly the quality is incredible and could stand alone in its own right without the extensive branding.
-Having tried the products, I would still buy them if the pretty packaging was removed, but it is definitely a bonus and I love how these photos have turned out due to how gorgeous the products look.
+Having tried the products and now writing this benefit brand insight, I would still buy them if the pretty packaging was removed, but it is definitely a bonus and I love how these photos have turned out due to how gorgeous the products look.

 Something that is amazing about the box products is that they come with a free little brush that is perfect for contouring.
 I tend to use a fluffy brush with a bronzer and then use the little benefit brush to carve out my cheekbones further.
 If you purchase one of these box products, definitely do not throw it away as I have heard of so many people that just put it in the bin as it is not a ‘proper’ brush, but it’s amazing.